 The Great Goddess Cybele or The Magna Mater ( Great Mother) was honoured during the April festival of Megalesia.
 Her statue was carried through the streets in a chariot drawn by lions, her animals.
 Lucretius says “with bronze and silver they strew all the paths of her journey … and snow rose-blossoms over her.”
 In her temple and banquets, the goddess was offered a dish of simple herbs and fresh white cheese called Moretum.
 According to Ovid, Moretum descends from a golden age, a time before humankind had to cultivate the earth to produce food a time when an ancient people ate only “the herbs that the earth bore of its free will.”
 Moretum was offered so that the ‘ancient goddess may once again know the ancient foods.’

-If we define cuisine as “a manner of preparing food” or a “style or method of cooking” then I think Goddess Cuisine is about celebrating our earliest relationship with Mother Nature.
-What we might call today, “gratitude attitude”.
+If we define cuisine as “a manner of preparing food” or a “style or method of cooking” then I think Goddess Cuisine has to be one of the oldest.
+And I love that it’s all about celebrating our earliest relationship with Mother Nature, what we might call today, a “gratitude attitude”.
 Many studies show that giving thanks for all we have received, all that we have and all we are about to receive, enhances feelings of safety, optimism, joy and pleasure, improves physical health, bolsters our immune system, reduces symptoms of illness and increases contentment, life satisfaction, strengthens our relationships and make us feel more connected to others.

 April Cocktails for Bona Dea, in appreciation for her gifts of healing herbs.
 Herbs and blossoms infused in honey wine.

 Spiced Spelt Honey Cookies for Ceres.
 Infused in Red Flowering Currant Honey.
 In gratitude for fruits of the earth, and her grains, flours, breads and cakes.